 CMn 609-Practical Evangelism.

 A field-based extension course required of all graduate religion women students.
 Requirements include participation in Christian service and personal evangelism activities.
 One summer required for the Master of Arts degree.
-Two hours.
+Summer only, two hours.

 CMn 610-Ministry Practicum.